apache/hudi/docs/_posts/2021-05-28-employing-right-configurations-for-hudi-cleaner.md

 Cleaner does the following:

  - For any file group, latest version (including any for pending compaction) of file slices are kept and the rest are scheduled for cleaning.
-Clearly in the figure below, if clean action is triggered right after `commit 10:30`, the cleaner will simply leave the latest version in every file group and delete the rest.
+Clearly as shown in Figure3, if clean action is triggered right after `commit 10:30`, the cleaner will simply leave the latest version in every file group and delete the rest.

 ![Retain latest versions](/assets/images/blog/hoodie-cleaner/Retain_latest_versions.png)
-_Figure: Latest file version in every file group is retained_
+_Figure3: Latest file version in every file group is retained_

 ### Configurations